fzc17/balancing-beam/README.md

 # Lotus Lab: Balancing Beam Project

-## Overview
+## Project Objective

 A self-balancing beam system that uses a Arduino UNO to read ultrasonic sensor data and control a servo motor to keep a ball at certain position on the beam.

-## Project Objective

-- Goal: Achieve stable, real-time balancing using a custom-designed control system
-- Microcontroller: Arduino UNO